 Your Main Options For Financing A Remodel

-Hi I'm Jeremy Maher, one of the owners of Phoenix Home Remodeling.
+Hello!
+I'm Jeremy, one of the owners of Phoenix Home Remodeling.

-My college degree is in finance and I like helping people with money because the stress it can easily cause us.
-I've also worked in the mortgage, wholesale lending, commercial lending, debt settlement and credit score improvement fields.
+My college degree is in finance and I like helping people with money because there's a lot of stress it can cause us.
+I've also worked in the mortgage, wholesale lending, commercial lending, debt settlement, and credit score improvement fields.

-That being said, everyone has different views on financing, saving, debt, etc. I'll provide both the pros & cons of each option and leave it to you to figure out what best suits your needs.
+That being said, everyone has different views on financing, saving, debt, etc. This article has the pros & cons of each option so you can see what best suits your needs.